Molinaro walks tightrope at town hall

 Both he and running mate Julie Killian have children with special needs.

-Molinaro spoke passionately about the need to bolster special education funding, and said it was problematic that he state Department of Health has such a broad mandate.
+Molinaro spoke passionately about the need to bolster special education funding, and said it was problematic that the state Department of Health has such a broad mandate.

 “Dutchess County is responsible for septic tanks and special education,” he said.
 “We have two separate and unequal systems of education: general education and special education.
 And in special education, you’re in mortal combat to get the services and the assistance that you need for your entire life.”